Master Data Management Systems: Examples, Benefits, Practices, Software, and MDM Tools

 5. Reltio MDM

-Master data, reference data, transaction data, interaction data, and social data are all combined and related into a single unified view via Reltio's next-generation Master Data Management (MDM) platform, which delivers a cloud-native, scalable, and secure solution.
+Master data, reference data, transaction data, interaction data, and social data are combined and related into a unified view via Reltio's next-generation Master Data Management platform, which delivers a cloud-native, scalable, and secure solution.
 Hierarchies, Connected Graphs, Progressive Stitching, Identity Resolution, Data Quality, Dynamic Survivorship, Universal ID, and Data Governance capabilities are some of its key characteristics.

 6. Oracle MDM